oVirt/ovirt-site/source/feature/direct-lun.html.md

                                                             THIS FEATURE IS UNSUPPORTED YET!
             'readonly': 'True|False'}

+The *GUID* is returned in the getDeviceList response.

+Ask for the *UUID* to your friendly storage administrator.

 VM disks specified this way should support all the modes and features, i.e Shared Hot-Plug, etc.

 See [Features/Design/StableDeviceAddresses](Features/Design/StableDeviceAddresses) for the complete device interface.

+## OVIRT flows

+These flows should be supported from the GUI.

+*   Add disk

+1. Connect to the target
+2. Get device list
+3. Choose a block device:

+*   default: Unattached devices
+*   option: From a VM (+ plug)